CURE Toenail Fungus for Less than $2.00 - Dr. Berg

 When addressing toenail fungus, some people turn to home remedies for relief.
 One intriguing option is the use of ozonated olive oil.
 This unique formulation involves infusing ozone into olive oil, creating a compound believed to possess antifungal properties.

-While research is ongoing, some individuals apply ozonated olive oil topically to affected toenails to combat the stubborn fungus.
-However, it's important to consult with a healthcare professional for a comprehensive approach to treating toenail fungus, as individual responses to such remedies can vary, and more established treatments are available.
+However, it's essential to consult with a healthcare professional for a comprehensive approach to treating toenail fungus, as individual responses to such remedies can vary, and more established treatments are available.

 The Power of Epsom Salts

 Epsom salts, or magnesium sulfate, have long been used in foot soaks.
 They not only soothe tired feet but also play an essential role in fighting off pesky nail infections.
-Soaking your feet in warm water mixed with Epsom salts for 15 minutes daily could show significant improvements over time.

 The salt in the mixture helps to extract harmful toxins and soften the skin, permitting antifungal agents to enter more deeply into any affected areas.
 Ensure you dry your feet thoroughly after each soak; remember that fungi love damp environments.